Guided Imagery and Meditation Resources

-There is good evidence for effectiveness in improving surgical outcomes and recovery, relaxation, anxiety, pain, cancer and cancer treatment related symptoms, sleep and addiction.
+There is good evidence for effectiveness in improving surgical outcomes and recovery, relaxation, anxiety, pain, cancer and cancer treatment-related symptoms, sleep, and addiction.

 We welcome your use of the following recordings for health promotion and personal empowerment.
 Please discuss any questions you may have with your healthcare providers or contact the Osher Center.
 If you are interested in an individualized guided imagery session, please contact the Osher Center Clinic to schedule at 415-353-7720.

-Guided Imagery/Meditation Audio Recordings
+Guided Imagery and Meditation Audio Recordings

 Selected recordings for health promotion and personal empowerment are available for streaming.